mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     Verify that your data is present within the Free cluster before proceeding.
 4. Delete the Serverless Instance by running a destroy command against the Serverless Instance:

-    `terraform destroy -target=mongodbatlas_serverless_instance.<serverless-instance-cluster-name>`
+    `terraform destroy -target=mongodbatlas_serverless_instance.this`

  5. Remove the resource block for the Serverless Instance from your `.tf` file.

 ### Post-Autoconversion Migration Procedure

-Given your Serverless Instance has $0 MRR, it automatically converts into a Free cluster in Atlas, retaining all data.
-The following resolves the configuration drift in Terraform.
+Given your Serverless Instance has $0 MRR, it will automatically convert in March 2025 into a Free cluster in Atlas, retaining all data.

+The following steps resolve the configuration drift in Terraform and does not affect the underlying cluster infrastructure:

 1. Find the import IDs of the Free clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-freeClusterName`
 2. Add an import block per cluster to one of your `.tf` files:
     ```terraform
     import {
-    to = mongodbatlas_advanced_cluster.free_cluster
+    to = mongodbatlas_advanced_cluster.this
     id = "664619d870c247237f4b86a6-freeClusterName" # from step 1
     }
     ```